 About Curt Newton

-I believe that our collective response to climate change is now the defining issue of our time.
-And so, finding solutions together is firmly and permanently in my thoughts and actions.
-As part of the ClimateX startup team, I focus on our connections with the MIT academic and research community, advise on climate change content, and co-host our video interviews and podcasts.
-This role builds on over a decade of online education development with MIT OpenCourseWare, where I’m currently Acting Publication Director.
-During the 2018-2019 academic year, I'm the staff representative on MIT's Climate Action Advisory Committee.
-Outside work, I'm a 350 Massachusetts node coordinator and rep for the state steering team, and a trained Climate Reality Leader.
+I believe that our collective response to the climate emergency is the defining challenge of our time.
+Professionally, I'm Director of MIT OpenCourseWare, with over 15 years experience building and promoting open online learning resources, and see great opportunities to support climate action through open knowledge and lifelong learning.
+As part of the ClimateX startup team (2016-18), I focused on our connections with the MIT academic and research community, advised on climate change content, and co-hosted video interviews and podcasts.
+During the 2018-2019 academic year, I was the staff representative on MIT's Climate Action Advisory Committee.
+Outside work, I'm a 350 Massachusetts node coordinator and rep for the state steering team; facilitator of workshops and simulation game activities using tools developed by Climate Interactive; and a trained Climate Reality Leader.
 My climate inspirations are many: the wakeup call of Bill McKibben's 2012 Rolling Stone article "Global Warming's Terrifying New Math;" my two young-adult kids; frequent trail running and hiking; Rebecca Solnit’s book “Hope in the Dark,” and the students of Fossil Free MIT.
 Coming from a Midwestern farm family, I feel particularly close to food and agriculture, and how climate change plays in the US heartland.